rebassjs/rebass/README.md

 ## Principles

-Rebass is built with the intent of being:
+Rebass is built with the following principles in mind.

 - **Minimal**
 - **Useful**